derekgreene/curatr/core/metadata/README.md

 - volume_id: unique identifier of this volume
 - book_id: identifier referring back to book metadata
-- volume_num: the number of the volume for a given book
+- num: the number of the volume for a given book
 - total: total number of volumes for this book
 - path: relative path of the full-text file of this volume
 - filesize: size of the full-text file of this volume, in kilobyte